tonysyu/temporal-interview-notifications/README.md

 ##### Web App output

-For convenience, the "Notification Service" is actually the same Web App used to interacts with the Temporal Workflow:
+For convenience, the "Notification Service" is actually the same Web App used to interact with the Temporal Workflow, so the notification output can be seen in the app
+shell:

 ```sh
 From: "alice" <alice@test.com>